onlywei/fastify-tanstack-start/tests/README.md

 Key settings:
 - Tests run sequentially to avoid port conflicts
 - 2 minute timeout per test (accounts for build time)
-- Only tests Chromium browser (more reliable in CI than WebKit)
+- Only tests Chromium browser (more reliable in CI)
 - Reports generated in `playwright-report/`